eligrubb/zecrecy/README.md

 # zecrecy

+## Overview

-A Zig library for securely handling sensitive memory with automatic zeroing to prevent secret leakage.
+Zecrecy is a small Zig library for secure secret handling.

 Inspired by Rust's `secrecy` crate and similar SecureString libraries in languages like C#, `zecrecy` provides types for wrapping sensitive data (like cryptographic keys, passwords, API tokens) that automatically zero out the data when no longer needed.
 This helps prevent accidental secret leakage through vulnerabilities like Heartbleed or other memory access issues.